w0rm/elm-node-webgl/Readme.md

 <img src="crate.png">

-The only purpose of this, is to be able to test the WebGL in Elm.
+The only purpose of this is to be able to test the WebGL in Elm.

 ## Installation